morgwai/grpc-scopes/README.md

 ```

 ### Dependency management
-Dependencies of this jar on [guice](https://search.maven.org/artifact/com.google.inject/guice) and [grpc](https://search.maven.org/search?q=g:io.grpc) are declared as optional, so that apps can use any versions of these deps with compatible API.
+Dependencies of this jar on [guice](https://search.maven.org/artifact/com.google.inject/guice) and [grpc](https://search.maven.org/search?q=g:io.grpc) are declared as optional, so that apps can use any versions of these deps with a compatible API.

 ## EXAMPLES